espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Arrow Salvo.md

 # Arrow Salvo
 ![[icons-weapons-ammunition-arrows-war-white.webp|150]]

 You conjure an immense wooden bow that launches a salvo of massive arrows at all nearby enemies.
 All creatures in the affected area take 8d10 piercing damage, with a basic Reflex save.
-On a critical failure, the target is knocked [[Prone]] from the force of the impact.
+On a critical failure, the target is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] from the force of the impact.

 * * *